 The Family Therapy Training Institute (FTTI) is a post-graduate certificate program designed to accelerate your development as a therapist working with individuals, couples and families.
 As a program of Aurora Family Service, we emphasize real-world learning and best-practice approaches that are trauma-informed and culturally humble.
 We are a diverse community of learners, dedicated to strengthening our broader community.
 For more information, visit the FTTI web page.

-Our Summer Internship Program offers a very well-rounded experience.
-The internship program is designed to not only expose students to the day-to-day work of an Aurora employee, but to have the opportunity to attend professional development and social networking events throughout the summer, all while learning from other students and mentors, and having some fun along the way.
-For more information, contact our Interships inbox.
+Our internships offer a very well-rounded experience.
+Our paid summer opportunities are posted to our careers website as they become available.
+Our internships are designed to not only expose students to the day-to-day work of an Advocate Aurora employee, but to have the opportunity to attend professional development and social networking events throughout the summer, all while learning from other students and mentors, and having some fun along the way.

 Make it in Milwaukee is an immersive three-day, all-expenses paid experience held annually at the beginning of summer (exact dates change yearly), to proactively engage potential new hires who are exploring health care career opportunities, from finance to nursing.
 Through a partnership with NEWaukee, a social architecture firm that targets young professionals, we will familiarize college students with both Milwaukee and Aurora Health Care.
 For more information, visit the Make it in Milwaukee page or contact our Internships inbox.